dafrie/fin-disclosures-nlp/README.md

 4. Start JupyterLab server: `jupyter lab`
 5. To deactivate the environment, run `conda deactivate`

+### Labeler

+To run the labeler locally, additionally the following needs to be done:

+6. Install jupyter widgets

 ## Data

 Raw annual reports, sustainability reports and if available 20-F's of the Euro STOXX 50 for the years 1999-2019 can be [found here](https://drive.google.com/drive/u/0/folders/1wn8nY1QkkquzRzYjb58SdApM0JKD5xi5).